Jingoism

-Jingoism is nationalism in the form of aggressive and proactive foreign policy, such as a country's advocacy for the use of threats or actual force, as opposed to peaceful relations, in efforts to safeguard what it perceives as its national interests.
-Colloquially, jingoism is excessive bias in judging one's own country as superior to others - an extreme type of nationalism (cf. chauvinism and ultranationalism).
+Jingoism is nationalism and conservatism in the form of aggressive and proactive foreign policy, such as a country's advocacy for the use of threats or actual force, as opposed to peaceful relations, in efforts to safeguard what it perceives as its national interests.
+Colloquially, jingoism is excessive bias in judging one's own country as superior to others – an extreme type of nationalism (see chauvinism and ultranationalism).

 Etymology

-The chorus of a song by the songwriter G. W. Hunt, popularized by the singer G. H. MacDermott - which was commonly sung in British pubs and music halls around the time of the Russo-Turkish War of 1877–78 - gave birth to the term.
+The chorus of a song by the songwriter G. W. Hunt, popularized by the singer G. H. MacDermott – which was commonly sung in British pubs and music halls around the time of the Russo-Turkish War of 1877–78 – gave birth to the term.
 The lyrics included this chorus: